-Anna Jacka provides administrative support for the scheme, acting as the first point of contact for trainees and host gardens.
+Anna Jacka provides administrative support for the scheme, acting as the first point of contact for trainees and placement gardens.
 She is based at Wrest Park in the Porter’s Lodge building.
 Anna studied History at Cambridge University, before going on to work in Academic Publishing roles at both Oxford and Cambridge University Press.
 In her role as HBGTP Administrator, she helps to support the recruitment of new trainees, makes arrangements for Study Blocks and other events, and processes expenses claims.